Get Started With Adobe Lightroom Classic: The Photo Workflow

 The Lightroom Print module is designed to help place your digital images on layouts to make tangible copies of your images.

 One of the more impressive features of the Print module is Lightroom’s ability to “soft proof” your images.
-This simulates what the image will like when it’s printed, accounting for differences in screen-to-paper adjustments.
+This simulates what the image will look like when it’s printed, accounting for differences in screen-to-paper adjustments.

 Web